 DRBA Police Joins with Drug Enforcement Administration (DEA) to Participate in

-(New Castle, DE) On Saturday, April 27, 2013, the Drug Enforcement Agency (DEA), working with Delaware River and Bay Authority (DRBA) Police Department as well as state and local law enforcement agencies throughout the United States, will be conducting its sixth National Prescription Drug Take Back Day.
+(New Castle, DE) On Saturday, September 29, 2012, the Drug Enforcement Agency (DEA), working with Delaware River and Bay Authority (DRBA) Police Department as well as state and local law enforcement agencies throughout the United States, will be conducting its fifth National Prescription Drug Take Back Day.
 The National Take Back Day, which focuses on removing potentially dangerous drugs from our nation’s homes, provides an opportunity for the public to surrender expired, unwanted, or unused pharmaceuticals and other medications to law enforcement officers for proper disposal.

-According to Lt.
-Col. Jeffery Cook, Acting Police Administrator for the Authority, the program is absolutely anonymous.
-“No questions or requests for identification will be made by law enforcement personnel present,” Cook said.
+According to Col. Joseph Bryant, Jr., Police Administrator for the Authority, the program is absolutely anonymous.
+“No questions or requests for identification will be made by law enforcement personnel present,” Bryant said.
 “In fact, participants will be asked to remove any personal information from bottles or packages.”
-Cook added that the DEA’s National Prescription Drug Take-Back Day provides for numerous collection sites throughout the area.
+Bryant added that the DEA’s National Prescription Drug Take-Back Day provides for numerous collection sites throughout the area.
 The goal is the proper, safe disposal of all types of controlled, non-controlled, and over the counter medications – including pills, liquids and creams.
-No syringes please.

 Where: The DRBA Police Department has established the following three collection sites: New Castle County Airport Terminal; 151 North DuPont Highway; New Castle, Delaware 19720; Cape May Ferry Terminal; 1200 Lincoln Blvd; Cape May, NJ 08204 and Lewes Ferry Terminal; 43 Cape Henlopen Drive; Lewes, Delaware 19958